rThamb/soen390-schoolmap/README.md

 5. Run the application. "ionic serve"

-The project will be deploy on localhost:8100.
+The project will be deployed onto localhost:8100.
 If you run into problems, message the team.